-This module introduces students to the legal requirements and educational rights of students with disabilities, and includes strategies for working with students with special needs, including the use of IEPs (individualized education plans).
-Topics include collaboration with colleagues and families; disability as part of the continuum of human development; models of disability; Least Restrictive Environment (LRE) models of special education; and educating students with disabilities during the transition to adulthood.
+This course introduces interns to the legal requirements and educational rights of students with disabilities and strategies for working with students with special needs, including the use of IEPs (individualized education plans), and collaborating with colleagues to meet the needs of students with disabilities.
+We also explored issues and trends in special education.

 You’ll learn about your responsibilities as a teacher and how those duties affect your relationship with your students.
 As the lead teacher in the classroom, you’ll apply all your course work to ensure your teaching meets the needs of your school and each student’s academic achievement goals.

 At the end of the school year, you’ll finish your research project.